cassiozen/mithryn-ttrpg/combat.md

   Bloodied but unbowed, he lunges at the leader.
   Attack (2d12 → 10,2) → 1 hit.
 HP 1→0 (dead).

 GM: “The Brigand leader falls, clutching at the wound.
 Seeing their captain collapse, the archer falters.
-His nerve breaks and he flees”
+His nerve breaks, and he flees.”